-Having a C-section may not have originally been part of a mom's birth plan—but they are often necessary, with nearly a third of all births in the United States classified as Cesarean deliveries.
+Having a C-section may not have originally been part of a mom’s birth plan—but the surgery is often necessary, with nearly a third of all births in the United States classified as Cesarean deliveries.

 C-section births are different than what many moms picture when they first learn they are pregnant, but they are also incredibly beautiful.
 C-sections save lives and should be celebrated.
 And whether a mom’s C-section is an emergency, planned or elective it is still a valid and important birth experience.

 That’s why we at Motherly are committed to sharing C-section photos and stories—so that mothers know what to expect and society learns to support women who are recovering from surgery while caring for a newborn.

 These are the C-section stories the #TeamMotherly community loves and we are so grateful to the mamas who shared them.

 13 powerful C-section pictures

 This video perfectly explains the anatomy of a C-section

 This video shows you just what C-section surgery entails: cutting through seven layers of skin, fat, muscle and more to reach the baby.
 It’s an incredible depiction of one of the most physically challenging moment’s of a mama’s life.

 The creator of this viral video is Jesse Franks, a blogger, International Cesarean Awareness Network (ICAN) advocate and mom of three.
 She previously discussed the video’s popularity with Motherly and says she was inspired by a childbirth education tool she came across years ago.